 Once identified, members of the IAF Team may work in consultation with funding partners to confirm the need for additional review and identify an appropriate specialist to conduct the review.

-Applications that are not successful will not be brought forward for any future application intakes and should another intake occur, applicants will need to re-apply for future consideration.
+Applications that are not successful will not be brought forward for any future application intakes, and should another intake occur, applicants will need to reapply for future consideration.
 However, upon request, applicants who are not successful in their funding application will be provided information on areas where future applications could be strengthened based on their project scoring and any considerations/suggestions noted in review.

 All adjudication decisions are final.